chris-elfpen/Teensy4WWVBsdr/README.md

 # Teensy4WWVBsdr

-I took code from https://github.com/DD4WH/Teensy-DCF77 and reworked it in order to listen to WWVB and to use the new Teensy 4.0 and the audio board specific for Teensy 4.
+I took code from https://github.com/DD4WH/Teensy-DCF77 and reworked it to monitor WWVB and to use the new Teensy 4.0 and the audio board specific for Teensy 4.

 ## Hardware: